NicoStellwag/ovseg/feature_extraction_2d/dift/README.md

 ```

 ## Extract DIFT for a given image
+package versions do not match with Mask3D and seem difficult to resolve.
+For now, extract features from DIFT first and save them to be used with Mask3D.

 You could use the following [command](extract_dift.sh) to extract DIFT from a given image, and save it as a torch tensor.
 These arguments are set to the same as in the semantic correspondence tasks by default.
 ```
 python extract_dift.py \